Build vs Buy API Gateway: True Cost Analysis for SaaS

 - Custom build: Rarely optimal unless the gateway is your product

-For the calculation that makes sense for your specific situation, work through the models above with your actual request volume, engineer hourly rate, and compliance requirements.
+For the calculation that makes sense for your specific situation, work through the three inputs above (loaded engineer cost, infrastructure, per-call rate) with your actual request volume and hiring-market salary data.

 Completing the SaaS Playbookβ